-Cognitive behavioural Therapy (CBT) is a form of psychotherapy that is most commonly used to treat depression and anxiety disorders, but can be useful for other psychological and physical health problems.
+Cognitive behavioural Therapy (CBT) is a form of psychotherapy that is most commonly used to treat depression and anxiety disorders.
 It combines cognitive therapy (which examines how you think) and behaviour therapy (which examines the things you do).
 It is a talking therapy that can assist in managing problems by addressing how you think and behave.

 CBT aims to assist the individual identify and challenge these thought processes.
 It aims to break problems into smaller parts, change the negative patterns and improve the way you feel.

-Ultimately the therapy aims to teach you how to apply the skills you have learnt into everyday life.
+Ultimately, the therapy aims to teach you how to apply the skills you have learnt into everyday life.
 It is important to continue practicing the skills you have learnt long-term, even after you are feeling better.
-It is a problem focused, action orientated therapy.
+CBT is a problem focused, action orientated therapy.